thezhe/devimagepp/README.md

 ## Features

-Linters (below) are core.
-Dotfiles configure linters as mostly orthogonal.
-Developer should fix warnings, build, and use common sense before committing.
+This image runs mostly-orthogonal linters for shift-left software development.
+Compilation, warnings, and common sense are burdens on the developer.

 ### C++